jarviscanada/jarvis_data_eng_KantyGakima/python_data_analytics/README.md

 2. **Data Export(SQL File):** To support this PoC, the LGS IT team provided an anonymized SQL export (retail.sql) containing all transactions between December 2009 and December 2011.
 3. **Local PostgreSQL Database (Docker):** The SQL file is ingested into a PostgreSQL instance running locally via Docker.
-4. **Data Wrangling & Analytics (Python / Jupyter Notebook):** Using python libraries such as Pandas and Numpy, the data is cleaned, transformed, and analyzed to answer business questions such as
+4. **Data Wrangling & Analytics (Python / Jupyter Notebook):** Using python libraries such as Pandas, Numpy and Matplotlib.
+The data is cleaned, transformed, and analyzed to answer business questions such as
     - Customer purchasing behavior
     - seasonal trends
     - new vs existing customers activity